 ‘For the Banks to hold that the provisions of SARFAESI Act override the provisions of the various Rent Control Acts and to allow a Bank to evict a tenant from the tenanted premise, which is a secured asset of the Bank, after the default on loan by the landlord and dispense with the procedure laid down under the provisions of the Rent Control Acts and the law laid down by this Court in catena of cases, then the legislative powers of the state legislatures are denuded which would amount to subverting the law enacted by the State Legislature.
 Surely, such a situation was not contemplated by the Parliament while enacting the SARFAESI Act and therefore the interpretation sought to be made by the learned counsel appearing on behalf of the Banks cannot be accepted by this Court as the same is wholly untenable in law.’

 Thus, from the above observation in Vishal N Kalsaria, the court upheld the State Legislative power and declares that in case a dispute of State or the Central law the state legislative power is not be denuded.
-So such State legislative power must be enforced and for any dispute, a proper interpretation of the has to be made to obtain a proper remedy.
+So such State legislative power must be enforced and for any dispute, a proper interpretation of the law has to be made to obtain a proper remedy.
 Thus protecting the lawful possession of the tenant on such land.

 The SARFEASI Act’s Protection To The Lender.

 The above protection to the tenant as provided in the State Rent Control Act does give protection for a lawful tenancy.
-The only question arises whether the Rent Control overrides against the law laid for the Banks in securing their debt by a recovery action to he secured asset of the borrower.
+The only question arises whether the Rent Control overrides against the law laid for the Banks in securing their debt by a recovery action on the secured asset of the borrower.
 For this, the provision of SARFAESI (Securitization and Reconstruction of Financial Asset and Enforcement of Security Interest Act, 2002) is to be evaluated.